CodingKen02/CodingKen02/README.md

 # 👋 Hi, I’m @CodingKen02.
 Call me Kennedy!

--> MSU Junior Software Engineering Major
+-> MSSTATE Senior Software Engineering Major

--> INCOMING Online Editor for The Reflector (http://www.reflector-online.com/)
+-> Online Editor for The Reflector (http://www.reflector-online.com/)

--> Research in Enhancing Accessibility in Virtual Reality at CAVS (Center for Advanced Vehicular Systems)
+-> Research in Enhancing Accessibility in Virtual Reality at MSSTATE CAVS (Center for Advanced Vehicular Systems)

+-> Research in Exploring Virtual Reality Nature Immersion for Well-Being at UMN (University of Minnesota, Twin Cities)

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate